-Coal dust present on schools, homes in Curtis Bay neighborhood bordered by coal terminal, study shows
+Coal dust present on schools, homes in South Baltimore neighborhood bordered by coal plant, study finds

-BALTIMORE -- Coal dust is present in measurable amounts of schools, playgrounds and houses in the Curtis Bay neighborhood in South Baltimore bordered by an open-air coal terminal, according to a new Johns Hopkins study.
+BALTIMORE -- Measurable amounts of coal dust are present on schools, playgrounds and houses in South Baltimore's Curtis Bay neighborhood which is bordered by an open-air coal terminal, according to a new Johns Hopkins study.

 Curtis Bay borders an industrial area with multiple plants, terminals and port facilities, including an open-air coal export facility owned by CSX.

-The study says the findings are consistent with longstanding community concerns regarding the presence of coal dust in Curtis Bay.
+The findings of the study are consistent with "longstanding community concerns and lived experiences regarding the presence of coal dust in Curtis Bay."

 "Using electron microscopy to analyze dust samples, the Johns Hopkins team confirmed the presence of coal particles in two areas farther away from the open-air coal terminal than the nearest residential area, one about a quarter of a mile from the CSX coal terminal and one three-quarters of a mile away from the facility," the study reveals.